 Once an application is made, the computer uses a randomizer to select and extend seat offers to applicants.
 Any application not selected for the initial invitation period is placed on a wait list.
-Offers from the wait list can be made until March 1st for grades K-7 and until the 11th day of the second semester for grades 8-12.
+Offers from the wait list can be made until the last day of the initial application period for grades K-7 and until the 11th day of the second semester for grades 8-12.